zapier/visual-builder/docs/_conversion/steps.md

 ![](https://cdn.zappy.app/9757a3a04626669fe2836229dd7e6b86.png)

 In the left sidebar menu, select the hidden trigger or action in your integration.
-At the bottom of the Settings page click the “Visibility Options” dropdown menu and select “Important (Displayed above the fold in the Zap Editor).”
+At the bottom of the Settings page, under “Visibility Options”, select “Shown.”
 Then click “Save.”

 ![](https://cdn.zappy.app/11786cd7941cf9eab71dc81d73f244db.png)